 You’re required to complete a survey and share anything you might have noticed during the testing period.
 For example:

-- Felt uncomfortable with the shape of running shoes you wore?
+- Did you feel uncomfortable with the shape of running shoes you wore?
 Was it painful to run while wearing it?

-- Did the yoga pants felt kinda itchy?
+- Did the yoga pants felt kind of itchy?

 - Was the shock-proof feature of those soccer shoes ineffective?

 These things seem nit-picking, but Nike values every little detail and every little feedback you can give about the Nike item you’re actually trying out.

-All testers approved will be given instructions, including deadlines, for each and every step, which you should definitely comply with if you want to be on the good side of Nike.
+All testers approved will be given instructions, including deadlines, for each and every step, which you should definitely comply with if you want to continue testing Nike products.

 Additional rules that you need to comply with include not posting photos of the product or photos of you wearing the product on social media, complying with the confidentiality clause in your waiver, not wearing the product outside of the agreed testing period and activities, and not wearing the product when you experience pain or discomfort.

 At the end of each year, Nike reviews the profiles of all its product testers and decides if your “performance” throughout the testing period is enough to have your status as product tester renewed or canceled.